NCAR/vast/CONTRIBUTING.md

 #### Adding publications

-Edit `data/publications.yml` to add a new presentation or publication citation:
+Edit `data/publications.yml` to add a new publication citation:

 ````
   - title: Some journal article title.